 Upon acceptance as a major, students begin their production sequence as well as take media-related electives.
 When course work has been completed, students participate in an internship at a place of their choosing appropriate for their career plans.

-Majors have the opportunity to join the Communication and Media Society: a department student-run organization that emphasizes professionalism, lifelong learning and networking with alumni and others in the media industries.
+Majors have the opportunity to join the Media and Journalism Society: a department student-run organization that emphasizes professionalism, lifelong learning and networking with alumni and others in the media industries.
 This organization is connected to the Broadcast Education Association.

 A broad-based, competitive internship program offers qualified juniors and seniors challenging opportunities to extend their experience to the media workplace.
 New Paltz students have interned with organizations such as: American Movie Classics, Blair Television, BMG Music, Cablevision Systems, CBS-Sports, Comedy Central, HBO, Lifetime, MSG, MTV, NBC News, Sony Music, WABC-TV, WEOK/WPDH, WFAN, WRNN-TV, and television shows ranging from Rosie O'Donnell and Montel Williams to Law and Order.

 Teaching facilities feature the digital technologies that students will face entering the production industries.
 Our audio area includes two control rooms with studios and four digital audio work stations for editing.
 Video facilities include a large television studio and nonlinear edition rooms, including Avid, Pro-Tools, Adobe After Effects and Photoshop.
 Students have unlimited access to the audio and video editing facilities to prepare their class productions.
 Conveniently located near these facilities are two computer labs, a graphics lab, a reading room, and the department office.